ShinyTrinkets/twofold.js/README.md

 The *single tags* are one use only, the are consumed after they render the response.
 The *double tags* are refreshed every time the file is rendered.<br/>
-They have different use-cases, different pros and cons.<br/>
+They have different use-cases, different pros and cons.
+Read more in the [Tags Documentation](/docs/doc-tags.md).<br/>
 Example: `<random_int />` might be converted into `3` and the tag disappears, but `<random_int></random_int>` might generate `<random_int>3</random_int>` the first time, and a new random number EVERY time the file is rendered by TwoFold.

-Note that currently the majority of tags mentioned as examples are NOT yet implemented!
+Note that currently not all the tags mentioned as examples are implemented!<br/>
-This repository provides the core framework and some of the tools for rendering the files.
+This repository provides the core framework and just a few tags.

 ### Notable features